ortus-docs/coldbox-docs/configuration/configuration_directives/coldbox.md

 **reinitPassword**

 Protect the reinitialization of the framework URL actions.
 For security, if this setting is omitted, you will not be able to reinitialize the framework.
-Setting it to an empty string will allow you to reinitialize without a password. **Always have a password set for public-facing site.**
+Setting it to an empty string will allow you to reinitialize without a password. **Always have a password set for public-facing sites.**

 ```
 // reinit with no password